shatteredsilicon/postgres_exporter/README.md

 (so you must supply one, otherwise the exporter will return nothing but internal statuses and not your database).

 ### Automatically discover databases
 To scrape metrics from all databases on a database server, the database DSN's can be dynamically discovered via the `--auto-discover-databases` flag.
 When true, `SELECT datname FROM pg_database WHERE datallowconn = true AND datistemplate = false and datname != current_database()` is run for all configured DSN's.
 From the result a new set of DSN's is created for which the metrics are scraped.

 In addition, the option `--exclude-databases` adds the possibily to filter the result from the auto discovery to discard databases you do not need.

-If you want to include only subset of databases, you can use option `--include-databases`.
-Exporter still makes request to `pg_database` table, but do scrape from only if database is in include list.

 ### Running as non-superuser